-- drive particularly smoothly when live animals, other vulnerable or fragile items are part of the load; - observe the cargo during the movement to ensure it is still on the dollies and that no stacks of cargo have collapsed or fallen down;

-- obey all applicable driving rules and regulations in force during the movement (e.g., speed limits, parking and safe distance areas, etc.); - slow down and approach the aircraft so that their vehicle(s) are not pointing directly at the aircraft and stop before entering the aircraft parking area; - ensure that all dollies are clear of the main roadways and aircraft manoeuvring areas; - wait for further instructions from aircraft loading personnel before entering the aircraft parking area and not leave their vehicles unattended with the engine running and/or held only by the hand-brake.
+- drive particularly smoothly when live animals, other vulnerable or fragile items are part of the load; - observe the cargo during the movement to ensure it is still on the dollies and that no stacks of cargo have collapsed or fallen down; - obey all applicable driving rules and regulations in force during the movement (e.g., speed limits, parking and safe distance areas, etc.); - slow down and approach the aircraft so that their vehicle(s) are not pointing directly at the aircraft and stop before entering the aircraft parking area; - ensure that all dollies are clear of the main roadways and aircraft manoeuvring areas; - wait for further instructions from aircraft loading personnel before entering the aircraft parking area and not leave their vehicles unattended with the engine running and/or held only by the hand-brake.

 If there is something wrong, the driver must stop and/or if possible clear the roadway.
-The problem must either be solved prior to continuing or assistance must be called in.
-Pallets may only be rebuilt by trained personnel.
+Either the problem must be solved prior to continuing or assistance must be called in.
+Trained personnel may only rebuild pallets.